 SCORE is America’s premier source of free and confidential small business advice for entrepreneurs.
 SCORE “Counselors to America’s Small Business,” is a nonprofit association dedicated to educating entrepreneurs and helping small businesses start, grow and succeed nationwide.
 SCORE is a resource partner with the U.S. Small Business Administration (SBA).

 Download the Minnesota Small Business Resource Guide for helpful information on starting, growing and succeeding in small business.

 Check out SCORE’s free online workshops for more information.

-SCORE has 348 chapters throughout the United States and its territories with over 11,000+ volunteers nationwide, who share their expertise across 62 industries.
+SCORE has 300 chapters throughout the United States and its territories with a network of 10,000 volunteers, who share their expertise across 62 industries.
 The Willmar SCORE office is a division of Minneapolis Chapter 2 and is located within the EDC’s office.
-Click here for a Counseling Request Form.
-Call one of our SCORE counselors at 320-894-6198 or email local mentors Don McGrath or Bob Bonawitz to set up an appointment.
+Other mentors are also available.
+Call the EDC office at 320-235-7370 or 866-665-4556 to contact one of our SCORE counselors.

 In 2015, SCORE mentors helped: